shishirajm/PaySlipGenerator/README.md

 Running the application:
  * Import postman collection to Postman client from PaySlipGenerator\tools\Postman on https://github.com/shishirajm/PaySlipGenerator
  * Execute changing the input.

+Test harness
+ * Download tools\TestHarness\textbox.html and tools\TestHarness\jquery2.js into same folder.
+ * Run the html in browser.

 Request Format: